Citi to include China bonds in its government bond indexes

+* Executed a contract to acquire Salamander Bay Centre in Port Stephens region, NSW for a total consideration of $174.5 million

-SHANGHAI Citigroup Inc said on Tuesday it will include China's onshore bonds in its emerging markets and regional indexes, marking another victory in Beijing's efforts to woo foreign investors to its bond market to counter capital outflows.
+SHANGHAI, March 7 Citigroup Inc said on Tuesday that it will include China's onshore bonds in its emerging markets and regional indexes, marking another victory in Beijing's efforts to woo foreign investors to its bond market to counter capital outflows.

-The U.S. bank unveiled two new government bond indexes, one of which will include China.
-But it denied it entry into the widely tracked World Government Bond Index (WGBI), which remains unchanged with 23 markets.

-Citi said China bonds would be included in its three government bond indexes – the Emerging Markets Government Bond Index (EMGBI), Asian Government Bond Index (AGBI) and the Asia Pacific Government Bond Index (APGBI).

 The announcement by Citi Fixed Income Indices came days after Bloomberg included China bonds in its global indexes offering, and could prompt other index publishers to follow suit.